College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-University of North Carolina at Chapel Hill is one of the finest schools in the United States for getting a degree in allied health professions.
-UNC Chapel Hill is a very large public university located in the small city of Chapel Hill.
+University of North Carolina at Chapel Hill is one of the finest schools in the country for getting a degree in allied health professions.
+UNC Chapel Hill is a fairly large public university located in the city of Chapel Hill.
 A Best Colleges rank of #43 out of 2,217 colleges nationwide means UNC Chapel Hill is a great university overall.

-There were roughly 33 allied health professions students who graduated with this degree at UNC Chapel Hill in the most recent year we have data available.
-Degree recipients from the allied health professions major at University of North Carolina at Chapel Hill make $19,904 above the average college grad in this field when they enter the workforce.
+There were approximately 38 allied health professions students who graduated with this degree at UNC Chapel Hill in the most recent data year.
+Those allied health professions students who get their degree from University of North Carolina at Chapel Hill receive $19,286 more than the standard allied health student.

 More information about a degree in allied health professions from University of North Carolina at Chapel Hill